Shahid-Mohammed-Shaikbepari/ML-supervised-algorithms/README.md

 #### Algorithm description:
 ----------------------
-1.Function readData() was created to read the file candyshop_data.txt using pandas
+1. Function readData() was created to read the file candyshop_data.txt using pandas
 2. A X matrix was created of order Nx2 with 1st column as populations and 2nd column as 1’s
 3. A Y matrix was created of order Nx1 with all the profits in it correspondingly
 4. Using pandas, numpy methods calculated the w (order 2x1) as per the formula given in spec